-A learning disorder is a neurological disorder that causes one’s brain to be wired a little differently than most.
+A Specific Learning Disorder is a neurological disorder that causes one’s brain to be wired a little differently than most.
 Individuals with learning disorders are generally as smart as or smarter than peers, but, because of the neurological disorder, they struggle more to learn certain concepts such as math or writing.
 Common learning disabilities are Specific Learning Disorders with Impairment in Reading (also known as Dyslexia), with Impairment in Math , and Impairment in Writing.

 Sometimes over the course of obtaining an education a student may struggle in a particular class or on a particular academic task, which can affect learning as well as achievement.
 For some, this may have been a lifelong struggle while for others it may only be noticeable at the college level where expectations are substantially higher.
-Learning Disorders should not be confused with academic struggles due to difficult material.
-For example calculus III is hard.
-If you had always done well in math and now find calculus III difficult, that is because it is difficult and in this example it is very likely not related to a learning disability.
+Specific Learning Disorders should not be confused with academic struggles due to difficult material.
+For example, Calculus III is hard.
+If you had always done well in math and now find Calculus III difficult, that is likely because it is difficult and in this example it is very likely not related to a Specific Learning Disorder.

-Below is a list of symptoms of learning disorders.
-Use this list to determine whether a learning disabilities evaluation may be of help to you in sorting out your specific struggles.
-You may have a learning disability if you have a few of these symptoms:
+Below is a list of symptoms of Specific Learning Disorders.
+Use this list to help determine whether a learning disabilities evaluation may be of help to you in sorting out your specific struggles.
+You may have a Specific Learning Disorder if you have a few of these symptoms:

-Unfortunately assessments take time (about 8 total hours of testing) and often we have a 4-6 month waiting list to be assessed.
+Unfortunately assessments take time (about 8 total hours of testing) and often we have a waiting list to be assessed.
 If you believe you need an assessment the sooner you contact us, the better.

-At UVU’s Student Health Services, evaluations are performed to assess a student’s learning strengths as well as areas in need of improvement.
+At UVU’s Student Health Services, evaluations are performed to assess a student’s learning strengths, as well as areas in need of improvement.
 Additionally, this evaluation can determine if a specific disability exists and can provide detailed recommendations regarding academic functioning.
-Unfortunately, we can only test current UVU students.
+Please be aware, we can only provide testing to currently enrolled UVU students.

-Testing to assess for a Learning Disability usually consists of three, two-hour appointments.
-If your therapist feels that other tests are warranted to help them make an accurate determination, sometimes additional appointments are needed.
-Testing usually involved reading passages, completing mathematical problems, remembering a list of works or numbers and/or solving puzzles.
-The testing and interpreting process takes time and is not a process that can be completed in one session or in one week.
-After testing is complete, if a diagnosis is warranted, the therapist will write a report, which they will then share with you, which will explain your academic strengths and weaknesses and give you and Accessibility Services ideas for how to help you be more successful in school.
+Testing to assess for a Learning Disability usually consists of three to four, two-hour appointments.
+If your assessor feels that other tests are warranted to help them make an accurate determination, sometimes additional appointments are needed.
+Testing usually involves reading passages, completing mathematical problems, remembering a list of works or numbers and/or solving puzzles.
+The testing and interpretation process takes time and is not a process that can be completed in one session or in one week.
+After testing is complete, if a diagnosis is warranted, the evaluator will write a report, which they will then share with you, which will explain your academic strengths and weaknesses and give you and the Accessibility Services Department (LC 312) ideas for how to help you be more successful in school.

 Testing to assess for ADHD usually consists of two to three one-hour sessions.
 If a diagnosis is warranted, you will be provided a report which can be used by the Accessibility Services Department for accommodation determination, as well as to assist a medical professional in deciding if medication is also warranted, if you are interested in pursuing that intervention.

 $250.
 For a Learning Disability Evaluation